 For at least 30 years, people have thought there is a business in delivering your groceries to you.
 But nobody’s ever been truly successful with a mass-market approach to home delivery of groceries outside of the biggest cities.

 Back in June 2016, Walmart launched a pilot test of grocery delivery in partnership with Uber and others in Phoenix and Denver.

 Two more markets — San Jose and Tampa — were added subsequently and now the expansion is on again.
 This time it’s Orlando and Dallas coming online for this groundbreaking grocery delivery pilot.

-This service is really an extension of the company’s free same-day online ordering and pickup service, which is now available in nearly 40 major markets around the country.
+When you think about it, this home delivery service is really an extension of the company’s free same-day online ordering and pickup service, which is now available in nearly 40 major markets around the country.
 They’re taking what they’re already doing and putting it on wheels.

-There’s one caveat here that almost goes without saying: You are trusting somebody else to pick out your produce.
-So if you are really picky about your fruits and veggies then this probably isn’t for you.
+But there’s one caveat here that almost goes without saying: You are trusting somebody else to pick out your produce.
+So if you are really picky about your fruits and veggies, then this probably isn’t for you.

 Other competing grocery delivery services